BYUHPC/sci-comp-course/readings/mpi.md

 mpicxx -std=c++20 -o myprog myprog.cpp
 ```

-The partial `CMakeLists.txt` below will build the MPI program only if the MPI compiler for C++ is found; this allows building the other executables even if MPI isn't available.
+The partial `CMakeLists.txt` below will build an MPI program only if the MPI compiler for C++ is found; this allows building the other executables even if MPI isn't available.

 ```cmake
 cmake_minimum_required(VERSION 3.9)